About The Buckinghamshire Family Information Service (BFIS)

 BFIS offers free, impartial information to families with children aged 0 to 19 years (or up to 25 years with a special educational need or disability), young people and professionals.
 We are the principal service for information to parents/carers for the Local Authority (LA), Buckinghamshire County Council

-BFIS is an early help service, supporting families with finding childcare, the Local Offer for Special Educational Needs and Disabilities, local support services, children’s centres, money and benefits, local activities and things to do, and Youthspace for young people.
+BFIS is an early help service, supporting families with finding childcare, the Local Offer for Special Educational Needs and Disabilities, local support services, family centres, money and benefits, local activities and things to do, and Youthspace for young people.

 Local authorities are bound by statute.
 Their functions are set out in Acts of Parliament and many of these functions have associated legal duties.
 'Statutory' means duties and functions that a council must perform, provide or do.
 Councils rely on their different teams and services to deliver specific duties, and together, meet all their statutory duties.
 Find out more on statutory duties placed on local government